Rishikaa07/CPU-Scheduling-Simulator/README.md

 ## 🧪 Sample Programs

-Sample programs are provided in the `report.pdf`.
+Sample programs are provided in the form of `report.pdf`.

 ### 🔗 Connect